mlibrary/spectrum/overview.md

     This describes the subject specialists to be shown along with search results.
 The implementation was only ever partially completed.

     TODO: Rearchitect this as a separate datastore or other feature.

+## Lifecycle of a search

+Broad overview of what happens when a search is conducted by an end user.

+1. User enters a query into the search box, clicks submit.
+2. The React front-end passes the query to it's instance of Pride.
+3. Pride parses the query, and sends a multi-search to the configured datastores in Spectrum.
+4. Spectrum converts the requests from Pride into a request for Solr or Summon.
+5. Results from the multi-search return to Pride, and the record metadata is augmented from Prejudice.
+6. Search is notified of the new records asynchronously, and the Redux state is updated, leading to React drawing the search results.

+## Lifecycle of a request in Spectrum.

+Detailed walkthrough of what happens when a search request is received by Spectrum

+1. the Puma app server receives the request, and passes it down the Rack stack.
+2. Custom portions of the rack stack `github.com/mlibrary/spectrum:config/appliation.rb:103`
+    1. Ipresolver::Middleware - Correctly handles X-Forwarded-For headers for our environment
+    2. Keycard::Rack::InjectAttributes - Inject attributes to the request indicating which institution the visitor is from ( AA or Flint)
+         We actually do this 3 times, once looking at the IP address, once looking at a cookie, and once looking at the user's ldap info.
+         We use this information to set user preferences, and not for robust access control, so the cookie-based attributes don't need to be secured or signed.
+3. Eventually the request makes it to the JsonController#index method.
+    1. A `before_filter` runs `:init` and `:cors` `:init` does common setup that would be shared across all of the endpoints `:cors` Sets cors headers for the response.
+TODO: 500 errors break the cors headers, maybe set that up to respond in a way Pride understands.
+    2. Set up a datastore request (`Spectrum::Request::DataStore`) which acts as a decorator around the Rails request object and the datastore configuration.
+    3. Set up a new request for echoing back what was understood by the parser etc (`Spectrum::Request::DataStore`).
+    4. Set up the datastore description for the response (`Spectrum::Response::DataStore`).
+    5. Set up the specialists for the response (`Spectrum::Response::Specialists`).
+    6. Set up the record list for the response (`Spectrum::Response::RecordList`).
+    7. render the response as json.

+## Initialization

+Rails initializers are in `mlibrary/spectrum-json:lib/spectrum/json/railtie.rb`.

+Most of the configuration loading gets handed off to `Spectrum:Json::configure` which loads the config files for `mlibrary/spectrum-config` classes.
+Loaded configuration information is housed in `Spectrum::Json` class variables with accessors defined.  i.e. `Spectrum::Json.foci`, `Spectrum::Json.fields`, etc.

+TODO: Figure out what to do about the deferred work of getting null facets.
+The deferred work is defined in `mlibrary/spectrum-json:lib/spectrum/json.rb` but it gets triggered in `mlibrary/spectrum-config:lib/spectrum/config/focus.rb`.